-Political connections have been widely discussed in empirical research as influencing companies' performance improvement.
-Companies should make use of this situation when dealing with the economic uncertainty caused by a crisis (Mazur et al., 2021; Shen et al., 2020; Topcu & Gulal, 2020).
-For example, the recent COVID-19 pandemic and its impact on company performance includes various serious issues such as reduced total income, high levels of economic uncertainty, negative returns, risk, and falling stock prices (Al-Maliki et al., 2023).
+2.4.2 Politically connected independent supervisory boards, COVID-19 pandemic, and firm performance on company performance includes various serious issues such as reduced total income, high levels of economic uncertainty, negative returns, risk and falling stock prices (Al-Maliki et al., 2023).
 Consequently, the company must find the best strategy for maintaining the company's market share and stock price stability.
 During times of crisis, companies that are politically connected should be able to take advantage of a series of policies derived from this relationship and reduce this extreme volatility.